Privacy & Information Management Program:

 Abandoned Psychological Records

-In the case of the therapist’s unexpected absence from practice, the therapist’s supervisor will take professional responsibility for client records.
+In the case of the therapist’s unexpected absence from practice, the therapist’s supervisors will take professional responsibility for client records.
 Once the therapist attains Registered Psychologist status through the College of Alberta Psychologists, she will assign another professional to take responsibility for client records in the event of an unexpected absence.

 Breach and Incident Management Protocol